Exciting career. Job security.

 Drug Screening and Criminal Background Checks

-Acceptance into the program is conditional based upon satisfactory completion of a criminal background check and drug screening.
+Acceptance into the program is conditional based upon satisfactory completion of a criminal background check and drug screen.
 Instructions for completion will be provided once a student is accepted into the program.

 Students will also be subject to random and for cause drug screening throughout the program.
 Testing positive on the drug screening or evidence of tampering with a specimen will disqualify a student from participation in a clinical assignment and will result in dismissal from the program.

 Certain criminal activity, as evidenced by a criminal background check, may also disqualify a student from clinical participation.
-See division policy at www.lccc.wy.edu/academics/divisions/HSW
+See School Policy.

 Students are advised that the inability to gain clinical education experiences can result in the inability to meet program objectives and outcomes.
 These circumstances may prevent acceptance into and/or continuance in the program.